 A PROTECTED MARINE RESERVE FOR SUPER CORAL RESEARCH

-Find out how leading marine biologists and graduate students are on a mission to research Super Coral on Ocean Cay MSC Marine Reserve in The Bahamas and provide a lifeline for coral reefs for future generations to come.
+Find out how leading marine biologists and graduate students plan to research Super Coral on Ocean Cay MSC Marine Reserve in The Bahamas and provide a lifeline for coral reefs for future generations to come.

 Coral reefs are diverse ecosystems providing a home to a quarter of all marine life.
 They supply food to millions of people, provide economies with income from fishing and tourism, protect the mainland from storm surge and offer a source for new medicines.